Torsors on the complement of a smooth divisor: The corrected statement of the Nisnevich conjecture and our main results

 in other words, in the following cases every generically trivial $G$-torsor over $R[\f1r]$ is trivial\ucolon \benuma \m {\upshape(\S\ref{pp:Nisnevich-conj-pf})} if $R$ contains a field and $G$ extends to a reductive $R$-group $\cG$ with $\cG_{R/(r)}$ totally~isotropic\uscolon

 \m {\upshape(\S\ref{pp:pf-mixed-char})} if $R$ is geometrically regular\footnote{For a ring $A$, recall that an $A$-algebra $B$ is \emph{geometrically regular} if it is flat and the base change of each of its $A$-fibers to any finite field extension of the corresponding residue field of $A$ is regular, see \cite{SP}*{Definition~\href{https://stacks.math.columbia.edu/tag/0382}{0382}}.
-For instance, $R$ could be a semilocal ring of a smooth algebra over a discrete valuation ring $\cO$ with $r$ as a uniformizer.} over a Dedekind subring $\cO$ containing $r$ and $G$ either lifts to a quasi-split reductive $R$-group or descends to a quasi-split reductive $\cO[\f1r]$-group. \eenum \ethm
+For instance, $R$ could be a semilocal ring of a smooth algebra over a discrete valuation ring $\cO$ with $r$ as a uniformizer.} over a Dedekind subring $\cO$ containing $r$ and $G$ either extends to a quasi-split reductive $R$-group or descends to a quasi-split reductive $\cO[\f1r]$-group. \eenum \ethm

 The mixed characteristic case \ref{m:mDVR-3} is new already for vector bundles, that is, for $G = \GL_n$.
-In contrast, at least for local $R$, the vector bundle case of the equicharacteristic \ref{m:mDVR-1} is due to Bhatwadekar--Rao \cite{BR83}*{Theorem 2.5}, with exceptions when the ground field is finite that have since been~removed.
-When $r \in R^\times$, \Cref{thm:main-DVR} recovers the equal and mixed characteristic cases of the Grothendieck--Serre conjecture settled in \cite{FP15}, \cite{Pan20a}, \cite{split-unramified}, and we reprove these cases along the way.
+In contrast, at least for local $R$, the vector bundle case of the equicharacteristic \ref{m:mDVR-1} is due to Bhatwadekar--Rao \cite{BR83}*{Theorem 2.5}.
+When $r \in R^\times$, \Cref{thm:main-DVR} recovers the equal and mixed characteristic cases of the Grothendieck--Serre conjecture settled in \cite{FP15}, \cite{Pan20a}, \cite{split-unramified}, so we reprove these here.

-The case of \ref{m:mDVR-3} in which $G$ descends to an $\cO[\f1r]$-group but need not extend to a reductive $R$-group was inspired by Kisin--Pappas \cite{KP18}*{Section~1.4, especially, Lemma 1.4.6}, who used such a statement for some $2$-dimensional $R$ under further assumptions on $G$.
+In the mixed characteristic case \ref{m:mDVR-3}, the requirement that $r \in \cO$ is quite restrictive relative to the assumptions of \Cref{conj:Nisnevich}.
+However, the case of \ref{m:mDVR-3} in which $G$ descends to an $\cO[\f1r]$-group but need not extend to a reductive $R$-group was inspired by Kisin--Pappas \cite{KP18}*{Section~1.4, especially, Lemma 1.4.6}, who used such a statement for some $2$-dimensional $R$ under further assumptions on $G$.

 The geometric version of \Cref{thm:main-DVR}~\ref{m:mDVR-1} is the following statement announced in the abstract.

 \bthm For a field $k$, a smooth $k$-scheme $X$, a $k$-smooth divisor $D \subset X$, and a reductive $X$-group scheme $G$ such that $G_D$ is totally isotropic, every generically trivial $G$-torsor $E$ over $X \setminus D$ is trivial Zariski semilocally on $X$, that is, for every $x_1, \dotsc, x_m \in X$ that lie in a single affine open, there is an affine open $U \subset X$ containing all the $x_i$ such that $E|_{U \setminus D}$ is trivial. \ethm